marinamarshall/meditation-website/README.md

 ### Content and Media

-Note the PDF file in Github for a thorough list of references for each website used to create this website.
+Note the PDF file in Github for a thorough list of references for each website used to create this website and some supporting content.
 <ul>
 <li>
 <a href="https://www.healthline.com/nutrition/12-benefits-of-meditation">Link to benefits of mindfulness</a>